 Learn more about the basics of cancer screening.

-Screening information for NPC
+Screening information for nasopharyngeal cancer

 Regular health and dental screenings are important for people who routinely drink alcohol, currently use tobacco products, or have used tobacco products in the past.
 People who use alcohol and tobacco should receive a general screening examination at least once a year.
 This is a simple, quick procedure in which the doctor looks in the nose, mouth, and throat for abnormalities and feels for lumps in the neck.